luisgbm/lfs-scripts/README.md

 <Enter> for all default values
 w- write changes

-Create a filysystem, a mount point, and mount it:
+Create a filesystem, a mount point, and mount it:

 ```
 mkfs.ext4 /dev/sdb1